syncfusion-content/ej2-asp-core-mvc-docs/README.md

 # Syncfusion ASP.NET Core and MVC Documentation

-This is the GitHub repository for the technical product documentation for Syncfusion Blazor components.
+This is the GitHub repository for the technical product documentation for Syncfusion ASP.NET Core and MVC components.
 This documentation is published to https://ej2.syncfusion.com/aspnetcore/documentation/introduction/

 ## Contributions Welcome!